erjank/teaching/checklists.md

 *   a granola bar or some other emergency snack
 *   Eno or some other antacid (because road food)
 *   business cards
-*   a printed copy of the notes, or a tablet or other "extra" device
+*   a printed copy of the notes, or a tablet or other device
 *   an insulated cup for tea/coffee
 *   spare glasses/contacts
 *   a notebook and pen
 *   a portable WiFi hub
-    (in case networking in the room isn't working)
+    (in case the room's network isn't working)
 *   extra whiteboard markers
 *   a laser pointer
 *   a packet of wet wipes